indiesoftby/defold-page-visibility/README.md

 # Page Visibility API for Defold (HTML5)

-This extension for [the Defold game engine](https://defold.com/) provides a way to detect when the page is visible or hidden.
+This extension for [the Defold game engine](https://defold.com/) provides a way to detect when the page is visible or hidden using [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).

 Typically, this is used in HTML5 games to detect page visibility and pause/resume audio and other systems when the page is hidden.